mstmari/100-Days-Of-Code/README.md

 # 100-Days-Of-Code
-Worked One hour on Ruby project on Codecademy.
+Day 1: Worked One hour on Ruby project on Codecademy.
 Built the movie tracker app.
 Tomorrow back to rails!
+Day 2: Continued work on Codecademy Ruby program.
+Good review of design patterns